Monira Residency, NJ

 Who We Are:

-Our mission is to provide a stimulating, rigorous, and contemplative environment in which talented and committed artists benefit from a large studio workspace and the support of a vital creative surrounding community.
+Our mission is to provide a stimulating, rigorous, and contemplative environment where talented and committed artists benefit from a large studio workspace and the support of a vital creative surrounding community.
 Studio space is still critical to the practices of the overwhelming majority of artists but remains at a premium, especially in the New Jersey and New York tri-state area; a residency at Monira facilitates continued production and helps strengthen professional and intellectual bonds among diverse individuals.

-Monira Foundations Artist in Residence Program supports established artists who work in any visual arts media.
+Monira Foundations Artist in Residence Program supports established artists working in visual arts media.
 All applicants must be at least 21, able to reside in the United States during the residency period, not be enrolled in a degree-granting program or other residencies at the time of their residency, and be able to demonstrate an understanding of our program.
 We encourage artists working in all visual media to apply.

 Program Overview and Facilities: